vidardb/docs/docs/run_kmeans_with_vidarDB.md

 ## Data Training

 This section is very simple and straightforward.
-Before training data, we need to enable AI support in `chicago_taxi_trips` database:
+Before training data, we need to enable AI support in `chicago_taxi_trips` database, assuming username is `postgres` without password.
+We can issue the following command in the shell:

 ```shell
 docker exec -it vidardb sh -c "install-madlib.sh -U postgres -D chicago_taxi_trips"